Oklahoma • 2026 Tax Year • Updated March 1, 2026

 Direct payments to help employees with child care costs.
 Includes tuition assistance, subsidies, and reimbursements.

 Operating or contracting for a child care facility.
+SB 816 provides a higher 50% credit rate for facility operations (vs. 30% for stipends/reservations).
 Includes on-site centers, partnerships with local providers, and contracted slots.

 🎟️ Reserving Spots